cilium/cilium/Documentation/observability/hubble-exporter.rst

 Configuration options impacting performance of **Hubble exporter** include:

-- ``hubble-export-allowlist``: specify an allowlist as JSON encoded FlowFilters to Hubble exporter.
+- ``hubble.export.static.allowList``: specify an allowlist as JSON encoded FlowFilters to Hubble exporter.

-- ``hubble-export-denylist``: specify a denylist as JSON encoded FlowFilters to Hubble exporter.
+- ``hubble.export.static.denyList``: specify a denylist as JSON encoded FlowFilters to Hubble exporter.

-- ``hubble-export-fieldmask``: specify a list of fields to use for field masking in Hubble exporter.
+- ``hubble.export.static.fieldMask``: specify a list of fields to use for field masking in Hubble exporter.

 Filters
 -------